MagneticZebra/To-Do-App/README.md

 # To-Do List App

 ## Overview
 The To-Do List App is a simple, user-friendly web application for managing daily tasks.
-It allows users to add, mark, and delete tasks efficiently, using HTML, CSS, and JavaScript.
+It allows users to add, mark, add due dates, and delete tasks efficiently, using HTML, CSS, and JavaScript.
 It also includes a pomodoro timer.

 ## Requirements
 - Any modern web browser.